 SEEN ALL YEAR ROUND

-Kangaroo Island kangaroos, tammar wallabies, echidnas, brush-tailed possums, bottle-nosed dolphins, Australian sea-lions, Australian and New Zealand fur-seals and many of the 260 birds listed for the Island can be seen year round in their natural habitats.
+Kangaroo Island kangaroos, tammar wallabies, koalas, echidnas, brush-tailed possums, bottle-nosed dolphins, Australian sea-lions, Australian and long-nosed fur-seals and many of the 268 birds listed for the Island can be seen year round in their natural habitats.

 In December, black swans move in large numbers to the sheltered waters around American River as the freshwater wetlands dry up.
 Australian and New Zealand fur-seal breeding peaks in January with fierce territorial battles which can be viewed by visitors from the safety of the boardwalk at Admiral’s Arch.
 Hooded dotterels nest on many of the Island’s sandy beaches in January.
 Watch out for the Island’s largest terrestrial predator, the threatened Rosenberg’s goannas on the roadside.
 They are active Island-wide as February is courtship and egg-laying season.
 The lime green and yellow shades of new growth transforms thousands of hectares of mallee wilderness across the Island.